Oscar-Tark/Squirrel-EES/README.md

 Variables:
 **********

-*   = Asterisk denotes a variable this refers to a defined variable that exists in the scorpion memory pool *"" = Denotes a value to use as a variable, This allows you to use values without adding them to the scorpion memory pool such as something that is temporary
+\*   = Asterisk denotes a variable this refers to a defined variable that exists in the scorpion memory pool.

+*"" = Denotes a value to use as a variable, This allows you to use values without adding them to the scorpion memory pool such as something that is temporary

-example:
+(Example):

 var::*store